 \section{Discussion}

-Our experiments show that pretrained transformers can be used to induce taxonomic trees over sets of terms.
-Importantly, the knowledge encoded in these pretrained language models can be used to induce subtrees without accessing additional web-based information.
-These models produce subtrees with higher mean $F_1$ than those produced in previous work, even though previous approaches have used information from web queries.
+Our experiments show that pretrained language models can be used to construct taxonomic trees.
+Importantly, the knowledge encoded in these pretrained language models can be used to construct taxonomies without additional web-based information.
+This approach produces subtrees with higher mean $F_1$ scores than previous approaches, which used information from web queries.

-When given access to additional semi-structured contexts such as web definitions, pretrained language models can produce improved taxonomic trees.
-The gain from accessing web definitions shows that incorporating both implicit knowledge of input terms and explicit textual descriptions of knowledge are promising ways to extract relational knowledge from pretrained models.
+When given web-retrieved glosses, pretrained language models can produce improved taxonomic trees.
+The gain from accessing web glosses shows that incorporating both implicit knowledge of input terms and explicit textual descriptions of knowledge is a promising way to extract relational knowledge from pretrained models.
 Error analyses suggest specific avenues of future work, such as improving predictions for subtrees corresponding to abstractions, or explicitly modeling the global structure of the subtrees.

-Our experiments on the aligned Finnish WordNet dataset emphasize that more work is needed in investigating the differences between taxonomic relations in different languages and in improving pretrained language models in non-English languages.
+Experiments on aligned multilingual \wordnet~ datasets emphasize that more work is needed in investigating the differences between taxonomic relations in different languages, and in improving pretrained language models in non-English languages.
 Our results provide strong baselines for future work on constructing taxonomies for different languages.